X-15 Flight 188: History

 Flight 188 held the crewed winged spaceplane speed record till it was passed by STS-1 of the Space Shuttle Columbia on April 14, 1981.
 Flight 188 is still a speed record for a non-orbital aircraft in the atmosphere under a powered manned flight.
 Knight was awarded the Harmon International Aviation Trophy in 1969 for his record setting flight by President Lyndon Johnson.
-Knight would fly three more X15s, Flights: 194, 196 and 198.
+Knight would fly three more X-15s, Flights: 194, 196 and 198.

-X-15A-2 Number 2 aircraft was taken to the National Museum of the United States Air Force in Dayton, Ohio and is on permanent display.
-The X-15A-2 was repainted for the display.
+X-15A-2 Number 2 aircraft was taken to the National Museum of the United States Air Force in Dayton, Ohio and repainted for permanent display.